adispring/git-hook-local/README.md

 command, to install git hooks into `.git/hooks/`,

     $ git clone git@github.com:adispring/git-hook-local.git
-    $ cp -rf ./git-hook-local/git-hook your-project-root-dir/git-hook
+    $ cp -rf ./git-hook-local/git-hook your-project-root-dir
     $ cd your-project-root-dir
     $ bash ./git-hook/git-client-hook.sh

-If your project is using Node, you can add the install script into `package.json` after copy the git-hook/ dir to the project root dir,
+If your project is using Node, you can add the install script into `package.json` after copy the git-hook/ dir to the project root dir, after add `git-test` and `postinstall` to `package.json`, run `npm install to install the hooks.
+The change of package.json as follows:

     "scripts": {
-      "start": "node ./worker",
+      "test": "npm run git-test",
-      ...
+      "git-test": "bats git-hook/test",
       "postinstall": "bash ./git-hook/git-client-hook.sh"
     },